 The top prizes, along with framed copies of the winning poster designs, will be presented to the winners at an annual ceremony and the whole event will usually be reported on by our local paper and featured both on the Council’s own website and in the Rural Roundup magazine.

 But, there is much more to Walmer in Bloom than the competition.
-The committee and supporters manage over a dozen planters throughout the Parish with Winter and Summer planting.
+The committee and supporters manage over a dozen planters throughout the Town with Winter and Summer planting.
 Many local organisations provide financial support to purchase the plants and their names are proudly displayed on their planter.

 Working with local suppliers, each summer, we hang nearly 50 floral baskets from lamp posts along the seafront.